Urban coyote: Management

+Individual animals

 A coyote nicknamed "Hal" made his way to New York City's Central Park in March 2006, wandering about the park for at least two days before being captured by officials.
 New York City parks commissioner Adrian Benepe noted this coyote had to be very adventurous and curious to get so far into the city.
 In 2015, there were reports of coyotes howling at night in Central Park.

-An incident occurred in April 2007 in the Chicago Loop district, where a coyote, later nicknamed "Adrian", quietly entered a Quizno's restaurant during the lunch hours; it was later captured and released at a wildlife rehabilitation center near Barrington, Illinois.
+An incident occurred in April 2007 in the Chicago Loop district, where a coyote, later nicknamed "Adrian", quietly entered a Quiznos restaurant during the lunch hours; he was later captured and released at a wildlife rehabilitation center near Barrington, Illinois.
 In February 2010, up to three coyotes were spotted on the Columbia University campus in New York City, and another coyote sighting occurred in Central Park.
 Up to ten coyotes have also been living and breeding in San Francisco's Golden Gate Park.

-Coyotes were reportedly living underneath decks in suburban Stamford, Connecticut and in some instances chasing after large dogs.

-Attacks and fatalities

-Urban coyotes are among the large carnivores known to prey on humans.
-There have been two recorded human fatalities attributed to coyote attacks.
+The first successful coyote den reported on Long Island was recorded in May 2016.
+The Port Authority of New York attempted to relocate that coyote family in August of the same year as the coyotes had become too friendly and people were attempting to feed them.
+The Port Authority was unsuccessful in relocating the coyote family and eventually the USDA Wildlife services euthanized all but one.